-^{}If you are in branch on a non-working day (e.g. a Saturday), we will make the changes to payment instructions on the next working day, and these will be effective from the following day.
-For example, if you make a change to a future dated payment on Saturday, the earliest this can take effect will be Tuesday.
+If you are in branch on a non-working day (e.g. a Saturday), we will make the changes to payment instructions on the next working day, and these will be effective from the following day.
+For example, if you make a change to a future dated payment or a standing order on Saturday, the earliest this can take effect will be Tuesday.